InfoLab-SKKU/4DViTADHD/README.md

 **Multimodal Intermediate Fusion for ADHD Diagnosis using 4D Vision Transformer**

-The proposed framework integrates high-dimensional 4D fMRI data with structured clinical and demographic (tabular) data to improve the diagnostic accuracy of ADHD.
+The proposed framework integrates high-dimensional 4D fMRI data with structured clinical and demographic (tabular) data to improve ADHD diagnostic accuracy.
 It leverages advanced deep learning architectures, including a 4D Vision Transformer (SwiFT) for fMRI processing and a Multilayer Perceptron (MLP) for tabular data, combined via intermediate fusion strategies.
-Additionally, explainable AI techniques are applied to enhance model interpretability.
+Additionally, the model uses explainable AI techniques to improve interpretability.

 ## Overview